EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 The script creates two files:

-* `output.log`, outputs captured by Slurm as the job runs.
+* `output.log` which has the outputs captured by Slurm as the job runs.
 For example:

     ```text
     Running: /usr/local/bin/ces-pm-pull anonymous ... git.ecdf.ed.ac.uk/tre-container-execution-service/containers/epcc-ces-hello:1.0